-The Coastal and Marine Environmental Science/Small Vessel Operations dual major allows the student to complete all of the requirements for the Bachelor of Science degree in Coastal and Marine Environmental Science and Small Vessel Operations, as well as a USCG license as mate of vessels not more than 200 gross tons, Near Coastal (200 miles offshore).
+The Coastal and Marine Environmental Science/Small Vessel Operations dual major allows the student to complete all of the requirements for the Bachelor of Science degree in Coastal and Marine Environmental Science and Small Vessel Operations, as well as prepare them for a USCG license as Mate less than 200 GRT, Near Coastal (up to 200 miles offshore).
 This program may be completed in 5 years and is designed for students who plan to work in the coastal and marine environmental science field and may need the capability to operate small vessels.